Sitetheory/Sitetheory-Docs/API/Review.rst

 **Required:**
 - `content` - content is required because the review has to be associated with some content that is being reviewed.
+- `rating` - rating is required so the review has some numerical value.

 **URL:** POST /Api/Review